A good night’s sleep. Too many of us seem to need one.

 But pharmaceutical sleeping pills can be habit-forming and mess with your morning.
 Cannabis can be an alternative.

-According to the Eaze Insights State of Cannabis Report from 2017, a significant portion of our customers reported reducing or replacing sleeping pills with cannabis.
+According to the Eaze Insights State of Cannabis Report, a significant portion of our customers reported reducing or replacing sleeping pills with cannabis.

 As cannabis legalization takes hold, more studies and a broader experience will help us understand its complex relationship to sleep, including its effect on REM and dream cycles—another topic for another day.
 Until then, everyone from experienced users to first-timers has a wide array of options to try.